Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Experiments and Results

 \subsection{Systems Analyzed}

-We analyze learned systems from robotics control and more traditional ML predictions to demonstrate the applicability to diverse domains.
+We analyze learned systems from robotics control and more traditional ML predictors to demonstrate the applicability to diverse domains.
 Information on the predicates available for each domain can be found in \cref{tab:predsPerDomain}.